jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

     rights, the duties, and responsibilities incumbent upon the world's future super-state.

 Critics have used writings such as these levy against the Faith the charge that what we seek is a new Caliphate.
-Baha'is have tended to react by pointing out the noncoercive nature of Baha'i membership and the democratic mechanism of elections.
+Baha'is have tended to react by pointing out the noncoercive nature of Baha'i membership and the democratic mechanism of elections, and the fact that world government and commonwealth may mean entirely different things.
 What both critics and defenders fail to realize that the institutions of the Faith themselves are intended to evolve over time.
-The current form of Baha'i governance is not in its ideal, finished state - no more than the present presedential or parliamentary forms of democratic governance are in their finished state.
-Shoghi Effendi explicitly indicates that the primary difference between these rests in the fact that it is explicitly outlined by our Prophet and Founder Baha'u'llah, but such an argument is unlikely to convince a skeptic.
-The other primary difference he gives may be more meaningful:
+Shoghi Effendi gives two defenses of this accusation of trying to create a new caliphate.
+His first defense, which will only resonate with believers, is that the religious governmental structure is explicitly outlined by our Prophet and Founder Baha'u'llah.
+For nonbelievers, the other defense he gives is more meaningful:

     ... whatever is deemed necessary to incorporate into it in order to keep it in the forefront of all progressive movements, can,